 What Is The Most Common Worm Found in Horses?

 The most common worm found in horses is Small Strongyles also known as Small Redworms.

 Understanding Worm History:

 Traditional parasite control programs involved rotational treatment with anthelmintics at regular intervals depending on the time of year.
 According to the National Center for Biotechnology Information, anthelmintic drugs are primarily used to treat infections of parasitic worms.
-This includes: flat worms, flukes, tapeworms and round worms.
-However, this program, developed over 50 years ago, when Large Strongyle Bloodworm was the most important parasitic pathogen of horses.
+This includes: flatworms, flukes, tapeworms, and roundworms.
+These programs developed over 50 years ago, when the Large Strongyle Bloodworm was the most important parasitic pathogen of horses.

-The program was simple: kill these worms before they could mature and lay eggs that can contaminate the environment.
+The programs were simple: kill these worms before they could mature and lay eggs that can contaminate the environment.
 It took about two months for strongyle eggs to reappear after treatment.
-Therefore, treatment every 2 months prevented these eggs from being shed on pastures.
+Therefore, treatment every 2 months prevented these eggs from being shed in pastures.
 According to AAEP Internal Parasite Guidelines, this approach was very successful in controlling strongyle infections.
-Currently, strongyles are now a rare find in well managed horse populations.
+Currently, strongyles are now a rare find in well-managed horse populations.

 How Do I Find Out What Type of Worms Are in My Horse?

 Over the years, fecal egg counts have become more popular and provide a vast amount of information.
 This test has the power to show you what kind of worms your horse has and provide dewormer recommendations.
 This test is traditionally done by a veterinarian.
 However, there is now an at-home kit that can be easily performed and then sent off for review at a veterinary lab.

 Additionally, if you have results from a fecal egg test, then you know what kind of worms your horse has.
 So, the next step would be to treat for the specific kind.